-PAS 16, Property, Plant and Equipment, and PAS 38, Intangible Assets - Clarification of Acceptable Methods of Depreciation and Amortization (Amendments)
+• Amendments to PAS 16, Property, Plant and Equipment and PAS 38, Intangible Assets, Clarification of Acceptable Methods of Depreciation and Amortization.
 The amendments clarify the principle in PAS 16 and PAS 38 that revenue reflects a pattern of economic benefits that are generated from operating a business (of which the asset is part) rather than the economic benefits that are consumed through use of the asset.
 As a result, a revenue-based method cannot be used to depreciate property, plant and equipment and may only be used in very limited circumstances to amortize intangible assets.

-The amendments are effective prospectively for annual periods beginning on or after January 1, 2016, with early adoption permitted.
-These amendments are not expected to have any impact to the Group given that the Group has not used a revenue-based method to depreciate its noncurrent assets.
+These amendments are applied prospectively and do not have any impact to the Group, given that the Group has not used a revenue-based method to depreciate or amortize its property, plant and equipment and intangible assets.

-PAS 16, Property, Plant and Equipment, and PAS 41, Agriculture - Bearer Plants (Amendments)

-The amendments change the accounting requirements for biological assets that meet the definition of bearer plants.
+Amendments to PAS 16, Property, Plant and Equipment and PAS 41, Agriculture: Bearer Plants The amendments change the accounting requirements for biological assets that meet the definition of bearer plants.
 Under the amendments, biological assets that meet the definition of bearer plants will no longer be within the scope of PAS 41.
 Instead, PAS 16 will apply.
 After initial recognition, bearer plants will be measured under PAS 16 at accumulated cost (before maturity) and using either the cost model or revaluation model (after maturity).
-The amendments also require that produce that grows on bearer plants will remain in the scope of

-PAS 41 measured at fair value less costs to sell.
+The amendments also require that produce that grows on bearer plants will remain in the scope of PAS 41 measured at fair value less costs to sell.
 For government grants related to bearer plants, PAS 20, Accounting for Government Grants and Disclosure of Government Assistance, will apply.

-The amendments are retrospectively effective for annual periods beginning on or after January 1, 2016, with early adoption permitted.
-These amendments are not expected to have any effect to the Group as the Group does not have any bearer plants.
+The amendments are applied retrospectively and do not have any impact to the Group as the Group does not have any bearer plants.

-PAS 27, Separate Financial Statements - Equity Method in Separate Financial Statements (Amendments)

-The amendments will allow entities to use the equity method to account for investments in subsidiaries, joint ventures and associates in their separate financial statements.
+Amendments to PAS 27, Separate Financial Statements, Equity Method in Separate Financial Statements The amendments allow entities to use the equity method to account for investments in subsidiaries, joint ventures and associates in their separate financial statements.
 Entities already applying PFRS and electing to change to the equity method in its separate financial statements will have to apply that change retrospectively.

-For first-time adopters of PFRS electing to use the equity method in its separate financial statements, they will be required to apply this method from the date of transition to PFRS.
-The amendments are effective for annual periods beginning on or after January 1, 2016, with early adoption permitted.
-These amendments will not have any effect on the Group's consolidated financial statements.
+These amendments do not have any impact on the Group's consolidated financial statements.

-Annual Improvements to PFRSs (2012-2014 cycle)
+Annual Improvements to PFRSs (2012 - 2014 cycle)